ellienntatar/FindPlayer/README.md

 # FindPlayer
  A Minecraft Bukkit/Spigot plugin that can locate a player's location.
 This plugin utilizes a MYSQL database to store player's locations after they've left a Minecraft server.
-You can set database credentials in the config.yml file
+You can set database credentials in the config.yml file.

  ## Commands
  Currently there are 2 commands: